 Within Philadelphia, there are many, many restaurants and chefs that have been nominated or won a James Beard award over the years, ranging from a beloved roast pork sandwich shop to Israeli fine-dining where you have to work to snag a reservation.

 If you go beyond city limits, there are even more nominees and winners, including Zeppoli and Sagami in Collingswood, Andiario in West Chester, Dad’s Hat Pennsylvania Rye Whiskey in Bristol, Corinne’s Place in Camden, and more.

 Inside the city, there are upward of 30 restaurants that have deserved nods from the James Beard Foundation.
 Here are the James Beard-nominated and James Beard-winning restaurants, chefs, and personalities in Philadelphia.

-Read all about the 2022 semifinalists (which includes Friday Saturday Sunday and Amanda Shulman of Her Place Supper Club).
+Read all about the 2023 semifinalists (which includes Friday Saturday Sunday and Amanda Shulman of Her Place Supper Club) and the 2022 winners.
 Also, there were no awards in 2021.
 Some Inquirer staff members have served on or are part of the James Beard Awards voting body.

 🏆 Jose Garces won for best chef mid-Atlantic, 2009

 Chef Jose Garces is no stranger to James Beard nominations, and he won best chef mid-Atlantic for his Old City Spanish restaurant Amada where a menu of traditional Spanish tapas fills plates and sangria fills cups.

 Not many cities can say they have a James Beard-winning spot that serves roast pork sandwiches and cheesesteaks, but Philly can.
 Its namesake (the roast pork sandwich) remains the signature specialty with thin-sliced meat simmered in a pan of juice served on a bun lined with provolone and spinach.